AIWIP/DCKit_Printt/README.md

 for Swift 2.2.

-For Swift 2.3 or 3.0, please target the following branches:
+For Swift 2.3, please target the following branch:

 `:branch => 'swift-2.3’`
-`:branch => 'swift-3.0'`

 Alternatively, You can just clone the repository and drag` DCKit.xcodepr`oj into your project and link against the `DCKit.framework` in target dependencies, or just drag&drop individual `.swift` files into Your project.